MattNer0/pilemd/README.md

 - added more items to the right click menu in preview mode (toggle, copy, etc.)
 - checkbox display and interaction in preview mode
 - style changes all around for the heck of it
-- choose between three different themes (original,light,dark)
+- choose between different themes (light,dark)
 - **encrypted** notes (password protected)
-- store bookmarks .html files and display link thumbnails

 ## Run (development)